GiuseppeSoriano/WeFood/Documentation/Documentation.md

 This last relationship allows to retrieve the Ingredients that are contained in a Recipe.

-Aggiungere grafico graphdb aggiungere image in recipe e sistemare tutto con aggiunta di nuova ridondanza

 ## 4.3.
 Redundancies
-The proposed database models have redundancies, denoted as `[REDUNDANCY]`.
+The proposed database models have redundancies, denoted as `[REDUNDANCY(n)]`.
 This means that the information they contain can be obtained through alternative means, often involving more intricate operations than a straightforward retrieval of the redundant value.
 These redundancies were cautiously introduced to enhance the system's reading performance and subsequently reduce response times.
 However, to maintain *data consistency*, writing operations are necessary to keep the redundancies updated.
 While reading operations are more frequent for the redundancies, the writing operations are generally less frequent.
 This approach is deemed more convenient for optimizing overall system performance.
 Redundancies also allow to avoid the need for joins, particularly when dealing with inter-database connections.
 A detailed explanation of the reasons justifying the introduction of the redundancies is provided in Table \ref{tab:redundancies}.

 \begin{xltabular}{\textwidth}{X}